brunch/brunch-guide/content/en/chapter03-conventions-and-defaults.md

 ## Plugin loading

-We’ll explore plugins in great detail in the last chapters of this guide.
-For now, you just need to know that to use a Brunch plugin, all you have to do is install it with `npm`: **its mere presence in `node_modules` and `package.json` is enough** for it to be detected, loaded and used by Brunch, and it will be automagically used for file types and environments it registered itself for.
+We’ll explore plugins in great detail in the last chapter of this guide.
+For now, you just need to know that to use a Brunch plugin, all you have to do is install it with `npm`: **its mere presence in `node_modules` and `package.json` is enough** for it to be detected and loaded by Brunch, and it will be automagically used for file types and environments it registered itself for.

-Most Brunch plugins are designed to be **useful and working without any configuration**.
+Most Brunch plugins are designed to be **useful and operational without any configuration**.

 *Customizing: you can choose which plugins to enable/disable through the `plugins.on`, `plugins.off` and `plugins.only` settings.
 You can also fine-tune their behavior through settings starting with `plugins.<name>`.*